Clackamas County contractor provides HVAC to underserved areas

 This is the second of three stories profiling Clackamas County-based finalists for the Better Business Bureau Torch Award for small businesses.

-Control Techs NW, a heating, ventilation and air conditioning service provider based in unincorporated Clackamas County was one of three Clackamas County-based organizations selected as finalists for the Better Business Bureau Torch Award for Oregon's Small Business of the Year.
+Control Techs NW, a heating, ventilation and air conditioning service provider based in Clackamas, was one of three Clackamas County-based organizations selected as finalists for the Better Business Bureau Torch Award for Oregon's Small Business of the Year.